kleiner-fisch/blog/README.md

 - create posts
 - create comments
 - Error pages, to indicate e.g. incorrect input.
 E.g. cannot register, cause username is already in use
+- update user and posts
+- delete posts and users